 To ensure that the QFCC delivers an accountable and transparent review process, the Complaints Coordinator may conduct an internal review of original investigation processes and the associated outcomes.
-The Deputy Commissioner, Corporate and Communications is however ultimately responsible for determining the appropriateness of all investigative and decision-making processes.
+The Senior Executive Director, Office of the Commissioners is however ultimately responsible for determining the appropriateness of all investigative and decision-making processes.